xw68/xw68.github.io/_includes/about/en.md

-Hey, I am Qiu, My Enhlish is not pretty good,you can switch to the Chinese version and translate it. hahahahahah sorry.
+Hey, I am Qiu, My English is not very good,you can switch to the Chinese version and translate it. hahahahahah sorry.